-We are an interdisciplinary team dedicated to
+We are an interdisciplinary team dedicated to increasing physical activity in the population

 Physical activity is important for the prevention and treatment of many diseases including diabetes, mental health, and some cancers.
 Unfortunately, physical activity is notoriously difficult to change.
 Only 15% of the Canadian population meet physical activity guidelines, with more educated and higher income people being more active.